 Section 1.
 The Faculty Senate shall meet regularly during each academic year at 3:00 p.m.
 The first meeting of each semester will be the Tuesday following the first day of classes.
 Thereafter, the Faculty Senate will meet at 3:00 p.m. on alternate Tuesdays during each semester.

 Section 2.
 Any regularly scheduled meeting of the Faculty Senate may be canceled by unanimous approval of the Executive Committee provided that no matters have been submitted to the Executive Committee for that particular meeting and provided that notice of the cancellation is made to the university community.

 Section 3.
-Special meetings may be called by the Faculty Senate, by the Faculty Senate's Executive Committee, or by one-fourth of the Faculty Senate members in written petition to the Chair.
+Special meetings of the Faculty Senate may be called by the Chair of the Faculty, by the Faculty Senate's Executive Committee, or by one-fourth of the Faculty Senate members in written petition to the Chair.

 - All meetings of the Faculty Senate shall be open to the public except when matters of a confidential nature are being discussed.

 - The number of observers at each meeting may be regulated by majority vote of a quorum of the Faculty Senate consistent with the requirements for space and order.

 - The presiding officer of the Faculty Senate shall exercise the prerogative for maintaining order by arranging for the ejection of observers who, as the result of a majority vote of a quorum of the Faculty Senate, are found to be disruptive to the proceedings.

 Section 5.
 Announcement of the annual schedule of meetings of the Faculty Senate shall be posted on the Faculty Senate web site.

 Section 6.
 A majority of the membership shall constitute a quorum to conduct business.